V4Fire/Client/src/core/component/reflect/README.md

 #### getPropertyInfo

-Returns an information object of a component property by the specified path.
+Returns an object containing information of the component property by the specified path.

 ```js
 @component()